User Guide

 Location: Vancouver, British Columbia.

-Time of estimate: 2023 in the first quarter.
+Time of estimate: 2024 in the second quarter.

 Labour: Union ICI Labour.